Vaccine Info

 Share

-VIR-2482 Monoclonal Antibody Description
+VIR-2482 Monoclonal Antibody 2023

-VIR-2482 is designed as a universal prophylactic for influenza A. In vitro, VIR-2482 has been shown to protect all significant strains of influenza A. Due to its broad strain coverage of diseases, it has the potential to overcome the limitations of current influenza vaccines and lead to meaningfully higher levels of protection due to its broad strain coverage and because it does not rely on individuals to create their protective antibody response.
+Vir Biotechnology VIR-2482 is an investigational intramuscularly administered influenza A-neutralizing monoclonal antibody (mAb) designed to protect people against seasonal and pandemic influenza.
+Due to its broad strain coverage of diseases, it has the potential to overcome the limitations of current influenza vaccines and lead to meaningfully higher levels of protection due to its broad strain coverage and because it does not rely on individuals to create their protective antibody response.
+In vitro, VIR-2482 has been shown to protect all significant strains of influenza A. VIR-2482 incorporates Xencor's Xtend™ Technology and has also been half-life engineered so that a single dose can last the entire flu season.

+Under the collaboration agreement signed with GlaxoSmithKline (GSK) in 2021.
+GSK has an exclusive option to lead the post-Phase 2 development and commercialization of VIR-2482.
 VIR-2482 is partly funded with federal funds from the Administration for Strategic Preparedness and Response, Biomedical Advanced Research and Development Authority (BARDA), under Other Transaction Number: 75A50122C00081.
 BARDA's initial investment of approximately $55 million will support the Phase 2 PENINSULA trial.
 In addition, the multi-year contract also allows for a potential total investment of up to $1 billion for the clinical development of additional future pandemic influenza monoclonal antibodies, as well as the possible development of up to 10 emerging infectious disease or Chemical, Biological, Radiological, and Nuclear medical countermeasure candidates.

-Vir Biotechnology is a commercial-stage immunology company located in San Francisco, CA, focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.
+Vir Biotechnology is a commercial-stage immunology company in San Francisco, CA, focused on combining immunologic insights with cutting-edge technologies to treat and prevent serious infectious diseases.

 VIR-2482 Indication

+VIR-2481 is currently being developed to prevent influenza A viruses and pandemic influenza.
 Seasonal influenza is a highly contagious respiratory disease that can cause severe illness and life-threatening complications.
 Pandemic influenza is an infectious airborne respiratory disease that is unpredictable in timing and severity and for which humans have little or no immunity.
-Four influenza pandemics have occurred over the past century, the most severe being the 1918 "Spanish flu," which is estimated to have caused up to 50 million deaths worldwide.

 VIR-2482 News